vuejsco/vscode-vuejs-generator/README.md

 - `vuejs.generator.project.author`: Set the author name for the project.
 - `vuejs.generator.project.owner`: Set the owner name for the project.
 - `vuejs.generator.project.maintainers`: Set the maintainers name for the project.
+- `vuejs.generator.project.license`: Set the license for the project.
+- `vuejs.generator.project.version`: Set the version for the project.

 The following variables can be used in the template: